 Discover 14 of the best Holocaust books for high school students and World War 2 books for middle schoolers on this tween and teen WW2 reading list.

-Growing up, I mostly remember reading The Diary Of A Young Girl by Anne Frank in middle school but not much else about the Holocaust and World War 2 unless found in a generic history textbook.
-Sigh.
+Growing up, we remember reading The Diary Of A Young Girl by Anne Frank in middle school.
+The curriculum did not cover much else about the Holocaust and World War 2 except excerpts in generic history textbooks.

-While these are all essential World War 2 books for high school and middle school students, there are so many other great titles out there–with more and more publishing each year.
+While these are all essential World War 2 books for high school and middle school students, there are so many other fantastic titles out there — with more and more publishing each year.

 14 Top World War 2 YA And Middle Grade Books:

 - Between Shades Of Gray by Ruta Sepetys

 - Salt To The Sea by Ruta Sepetys